petals-infra/chat.petals.dev/README.md

 - These requirements are for serving either [bigscience/bloom-petals](https://huggingface.co/bigscience/bloom-petals) **or** [bigscience/bloomz-petals](https://huggingface.co/bigscience/bloom-petals).
-  Set the model you'd like to serve in [config.py](config.py).
+  Set the model you'd like to serve by updating [config.py](config.py) and [static/chat.js](static/chat.js).
-  You need 2x of these requirements to serve both.
+  You need 2x of these requirements to serve both models.

 - For the generation speed of 1-2 sec/token, you need one of the following:
     - A GPU server with 10+ GB GPU VRAM